 I’m giving you access to the insanely popular 90 Day Budget Bootcamp for FREE.
 Because I know that this program will change every aspect of your life.
 Take a look around.
 Because this is the LAST DAY you will ever sit around worrying about money.
 Let’s get to work.

 Unless you have a healthy cushion in the bank account, it’s not only important to start a budget, it’s important to know when money is going in and coming out.
 If you skip this step, then you run the risk of overdraft (when you spend more than you have in your bank account and get charged a fee).

 This simple way of budgeting solves all of those problems.

 There are a million different ways to track your budget, but for right now I want you to be able to do it on paper.
 This is important.
 Just trust me on this one.
 One or two months on paper, and then you can use any online tool or app you want.
 Stick with me.

 One or two months on paper, and then you can use any online tool or app you want.
 But start on paper.

-You can sign up for the Budget for Beginners Boot Camp class for free by clicking here or entering your email in the box below.
+You can sign up for the 90 Day Budget Boot Camp class for free by clicking here or entering your email in the box below.

 How to Start a Budget: Step by Step.